 Throughout her time at Imperial the focus of Esmita's research has been behaviour change interventions in the field of antimicrobial stewardship and the role of mobile health technologies to influence decision making.

 Esmita has a degree in Pharmacy from the University of London (MPharm).
 Following several years of clinical posts at Addenbrooke's Hospital in Cambridge Esmita obtained a MSc in Infectious Diseases from the London School of Hygiene and Tropical Medicine.
+She was awarded her PhD from Imperial College London in 2018.
 Previous to joining Imperial as a researcher Esmita held several Clinical posts at the Royal Free Hospital, the North Middlesex Hospital and was the Scientific Secretariat to a Department of Health Scientific Expert Advisory Group.

 et al., Blogging in infectious diseases and clinical microbiology: Assessment of the 'blogosphere' content, Infection Control and Hospital Epidemiology, ISSN:1559-6834